-There are Loads of Great Day Trips From Edinburgh!
+There Are Loads Of Great Day Trips From Edinburgh!

-Admittedly, travelling outside of Edinburgh can be super easy if you have a car or the option of renting a vehicle.
-In that case, you might consider some of the areas we suggest below but do them as day trips from Edinburgh by car.
+Travelling outside of Edinburgh can be easier if you have a car or the option of renting a vehicle.
+In that case, you might consider some of the ideas below for day trips from Edinburgh by car.

 So, if you’re ready to get exploring outside of the Scottish capital – let us walk you through a few of the best day trips from Edinburgh!

-The Highlands – Glencoe, Inverness, Loch Ness
+The Highlands – Loch Ness, Glencoe, Inverness

 There are many lochs (Gaelic for lake), the most famous of which is probably Loch Ness.
 It’s here where you’ll find the famed mythical creature Nessie, the Loch Ness Monster.

-There are lots of other smaller towns and villages like Inverness.
-Inverness is considered “the capital of the Highland Region” and has been consistently named as one of the happiest places to live in Scotland.
+There are lots of smaller towns and villages like Inverness.
+Inverness is considered “the capital of the Highland Region” and has been consistently named one of the happiest places to live in Scotland.

 If you’re near Glencoe, you might even go a tad farther into the small hamlet of Glenfinnan to see the famous Glenfinnan Viaduct – that beautiful curved train bridge made famous by the Harry Potter movies!

 How to Get to Inverness from Edinburgh

-If you’re driving: You just have to hop on the A9 and head north.
+To get to Inverness from Edinburgh by car, you just have to hop on the A9 and head north.
 Do note that the highway can be quite busy in the summertime and a tad slippery in the winter months.

-You can check the rail times on Scot Rail’s website but trips are fairly frequent and they average around 4 hours in length.
-The train is also a great option if you want to stretch your legs, but it can be pricier.
+You can check the rail times on ScotRail’s website but trips are fairly frequent and they average around 4 hours in length.
+A train is also a great option if you want to stretch your legs, but it can be pricier.

 You can check out the bus schedules and buy tickets at the City Link website.

 Stirling and Stirling Castle

 Inside the castle, you’ll get to visit the armoury as well as special exhibitions that are on at the time.
 You can visit the Stirling Castle website for opening hours and prices.

 Stirling is known for another iconic thing that stands proudly above the treetops.
 The Wallace Monument stands on the site of the Battle of Stirling Bridge.

 For the non-history buffs: This monument commemorates Sir William Wallace (yes, like Mel Gibson in the movie Braveheart) on his greatest victory over the English.

-In the Old Town of Stirling that is near the Castle, you’ll find one of the best collections of medieval-era buildings in Scotland.
+In the Old Town of Stirling which is near the Castle, you’ll find one of the best collections of medieval-era buildings in Scotland.
 You can visit the city’s old jail – Tolbooth – which is now a centre for live music and the arts.

 How to Get to Stirling from Edinburgh